 BiomeEP

-BiomeEP is a derivative of BiomeE (Weng et al 2019), which contains the P-model for photosynthesis.

-A size-dependent mortality was implemented for the upper canopy layer, assuming a power law relationship with tree diameter.
-We also applied an understory mortality rate to the model, with higher mortality rates for the younger cohorts.
-The equations were adapted from Weng et al. (2015).
+BiomeEP is a derivative of BiomeE (Weng et al. 2015 and 2019), which contains an implementation of the P-model (Prentice et al., 2014; Wang et al., 2017; Stocker et al., 2020) for predicting acclimated photosynthetic parameters, assimilation, and dark respiration rates as a function of the environment.
+BiomeEP allows for an explicit representation of cohorts of equally sized individuals and for a treatment mortality.
+A size-dependent mortality rate was specified for the upper-canopy layer, assuming the yearly mortality rate of trees to follow a power law relationship with the tree's diameter.
+An understory mortality rate was applied to the model setup, with higher mortality rates for the smaller and younger understory cohorts.

 BiomeE-standalone (BiomeES)

 BiomeES is a standalone demographic vegetation model, derived from the demographic module of LM3-PPA (Weng et al., 2015).
-In BiomeE, plants are represented as cohorts of similarly sized individuals arranged in canopy layers following the rules of the Perfect Plasticity Approximation (PPA) model (Strigul et al., 2008).
+In this model, plants are represented as cohorts of similarly sized individuals arranged in canopy layers following the rules of the Perfect Plasticity Approximation (PPA) model (Strigul et al., 2008).
 Plant traits define the parameters of physiological and demographic processes, reflecting strategies for competing for and utilizing limited resources under specific environmental (climatic and edaphic) conditions.
 Demographic processes within the model create and remove cohorts, and adjust the size and density of individuals within these cohorts.
 By explicitly describing cohort size, organization, and composition throughout the simulation, the model effectively simulates competition for light and soil resources, community assembly, and vegetation structural dynamics (Weng et al., 2017, 2019).

 LPJ-GUESS